middlebury/styleguide/_editorial/c.md

 `Twenty-Fifth Street Headquarters`

-Headlines with a prefix: This is basically one word, not two, so the second element is not capped unless it is a proper noun or proper adjective.
+Headlines with a prefix and hyphen: This is basically one word, not two, so the second element is not capped unless it is a proper noun or proper adjective.

 `Anti-intellectual Attitudes on the Increase`